 For people who are new to project management, Suh recommends getting experience managing projects in your current job or by volunteering at a nonprofit.
 After you have some training and experience under your belt, you can pursue the well-respected Project Management Professional credential from the Project Management Institute, which can boost your earning potential.

-If you’re ready to start or advance your education in project management, UW Professional & Continuing Education offers several certificate programs that can help.
+If you’re ready to start or advance your education in project management, UW Professional & Continuing Education offers several certificate programs and courses that can help.

 * Students earn continuing education units that meet PMI certification requirements.